remla2025-team10/operation/README.md

 ```bash
 for i in {1..250}; do curl -I -H "Host: app.local" app.local; sleep 0.1; done
 ```
  Once the local rate limit has been hit, you will receive `429` status codes.
+You can adjust the loop to match the rate-limit value you configured in the `values.yaml` file.

 ### System Requirements